 The program was a great success.
 So great, in fact, that approximately $59,000 was realized after all expenses were met.
 Since profit had not been the motive for the program, no plans had been made for the use of such a sum.
 From these beginnings, the DuPage Medical Society Foundation was formed.

-In its 50 years, the Foundation has awarded more than $398,000 in student scholarships and in grants to community organizations serving DuPage county.
+Over the subsequent years, the Foundation has awarded nearly half a million dollars in student scholarships and in grants to community organizations serving DuPage County.

 To be eligible for a scholarship grant from the Foundation, students must be enrolled in or accepted for admission to a professional education or training program before applying, and they must exhibit a strong academic background in addition to financial need.
 Students in prerequisite and undergraduate curriculums (i.e. pre-med) are not eligible for Foundation scholarships.
 The number of scholarships granted and the amounts awarded vary each year.
 The average amount of each scholarship is $1,000.